 Research Methods Courses

 Students are required to take four research methods courses.
 Two of those four courses must be quantitative and one must be a (qualitative) research methods course.
 View our Research Methods Courses page for more information.

-The purpose of the comprehensive exam is to ensure students have sufficient knowledge of the fields of research design, educational statistics, and psychometric methods, to proceed toward candidacy for the Ed.D. degree.
+The purpose of the comprehensive exam is to ensure students have sufficient knowledge of the fields of research design, educational statistics, and psychometric methods, to proceed toward candidacy for the Ph.D. degree.
 Successful completion of the Comprehensive Exam is an important milestone for Psychometrics students because it indicates mastery of the important knowledge and skills taught in our concentration and that are important for success in the fields of educational research and psychometrics.
 Students typically take their comprehensive exam during the spring of their third year, and the exam consists of both written and oral sections.
 View our Student Resources page for exam policies, content, and sample questions.

 Applications to the Assessment and Policy Studies master's program can be submitted through the Graduate School.